Gl4ukos/IRONCLAD_THESIS/README.md

 TODO:

     BASELINE:
-        -> Get a battery & charger
+        -> print a new engine cog
-        -> Solder a switch on the power distributor
+        -> print a bumper
-        -> Add some stabilizer on the servo and steer knuckles

-        -> Play with speeds-PID params-Lookaheads and trajectory, get some results on the paper
+        -> Play with speeds-PID params-Lookaheads and trajectory, get some results on the paper -> Play with values for the physical thing as well

     OPTIONAL:
     -> Graphs are very computationally expensive